How can the spread of bovine TB be reduced?

 This means using both cattle controls and badger controls in the hotspot areas -those areas where the disease is persistent and high.

-Cattle herds in TB problem areas, and surrounding areas, are tested at least annually (increasing to six monthly in high risk areas from 2021) and cows that react to the test are isolated and slaughtered.
+Cattle herds in TB problem areas, and surrounding areas, are tested every six months.
+Cows that react to the test are isolated and slaughtered.

 The remainder of the herd is subject to strict movement restrictions, meaning cows cannot move off farm, unless it is for slaughter, until the whole herd passes two consecutive TB tests 60 days apart.